-Northern Healthy Connections Society offers a program funded by the Nova Scotia Department of Justice and designed to reach out to individuals in the community living with substance-use disorders and encourages them to express themselves through photography.
+Northern Healthy Connections Society offers a program funded by the Nova Scotia Department of Justice, designed to reach out to individuals in the community living with substance-use dependency, which encourages them to express themselves through photography.

 In 2020 the Photovoice Project was aimed at women in recovery.
 The next program will be in 2021-22 where NHCS will strive to engage high school youth.
 The group will meet one afternoon a week for 10-12 weeks and offers structure, peer support, as well as educational sessions on Harm Reduction, sexual health, building self-esteem, and focusing on awareness campaigns.

-Northern Healthy Connections Society distributes free, take-home Naloxone Kits to any individual at risk of a substance/drug overdose, as well as families, friends, or service providers who may come in contact with persons who use substances.
+Northern Healthy Connections Society distributes free, take-home Naloxone Kits to any individual at risk of an opiate overdose, as well as families, friends, or service providers who may come in contact with persons who use opiates.

 What is Naloxone?

-Naloxone is a drug used to reverse the effects of an overdose.
+Naloxone is a drug used to temporarily reverse the effects of an opiate overdose.
 It can work for up to 90 minutes and allows time to seek medical attention.

 Did you know that… You can receive Naloxone training ?
 It takes less than 30 minutes and is offered by a trained staff member at the Northern Healthy Connections Society.
-Naloxone is safe, harmless and effective in the reversal of a substance/drug overdose.
+Naloxone is safe, harmless and effective in the reversal of an opiate overdose.